-Through the District Plan
+5.6.1 Through the District Plan

-- The use of rules to put in place performance standards for street appearance (setback, height and landscaping), noise, glare and car-parking. - The use of rules and performance standards to define the location of businesses fronting arterial roads.

-- The use of rules to set down performance standards for activities adjacent to residential areas and to control residential activity within business areas. - The use of structure/outline development plans to direct the location of activities, buffers, landscape treatment, noise mitigation and roading layout and external road connections. - The use of zoning to separate activities which generate traffic and pedestrians and to separate activities which may create noxious effects such as noise.
+- The use of rules to put in place performance standards for street appearance (setback, height and landscaping), noise, glare and parking areas. - The use of rules and performance standards to define the location of businesses fronting arterial roads. - The use of rules to set down performance standards for activities adjacent to residential areas and to control residential activity within business areas. - The use of structure/outline development plans to direct the location of activities, buffers, landscape treatment, noise mitigation and roading layout and external road connections. - The use of zoning to separate activities which generate traffic and pedestrians and to separate activities which may create noxious effects such as noise.
 Zoning therefore reflects location (proximity to residential areas); the quality of amenity sought and function of activities provided for.

-Through the LTP
+5.6.2 Through the LTP